libuv/libuv/docs/src/fs.rst

     - `UV_FS_COPYFILE_FICLONE_FORCE`: If present, `uv_fs_copyfile()` will
       attempt to create a copy-on-write reflink.
 If the underlying platform does not support copy-on-write, or an error occurs while attempting to use copy-on-write, then an error is returned.
+On macOS, if the destination already exists, `UV_EEXIST` is returned even though copy-on-write is supported, because the underlying `clonefile(2)` call refuses to overwrite an existing file.

     .. warning::
         If the destination path is created, but an error occurs while copying